 Elopement Planning Guide

-Eloping and don’t know where to begin?
+This is the complete elopement planning guide for those who don’t know where to begin.
 Perfection isn’t the goal, but creating a beautiful, lasting memory and celebrating your love for your partner is.
 If you are deciding to elope, check out this elopement planning guide and the steps to help you with the planning process.
 All my Clients get a very extensive elopement planning guide (40+ pages) but below touches on the most important aspects of planning to not overwhelm you as you are probably in the early stages of planning!

 Set a general budget.

 First and foremost, this is really where you need to start before making any major decisions.
 Talk to your partner and collectively come up with a number based on what you can afford and what type of elopement you want to have.
 If you want to travel and need to stay in hotels or book airplanes, your budget will need to be a bit higher.
 It can be easier to set two budgets, the ideal budget (what you would like to spend) and the capped budget (what you are willing to spend up to).
 This will help with the decision making process through the rest of the steps.